Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 <img src="images/section-audio-files-layout.1-v1.0.5.png" width="383"/>
 </p>

-### Audio files information
+### 10.1.
+Audio files information

 Select an audio file by clicking on its name in section (**S1**) to display its information (format, sample rate, bits, length in samples, duration in seconds, number of channels, metadata, etc.) in section (**S2**) of the panel.
 The audio file can be revealed in the operating system's file browser by clicking on the text button on top of section (**S2**).

-### Audio files configuration
+### 10.2.
+Audio files configuration

 The audio files layout is used by both the audio playback engine and the audio analysis engine so modifying the audio files layout triggers the reanalysis of all the analysis tracks that have not been consolidated.

+> If you need a different channel routing for audio playback than for audio analysis (to mute some channels for example), you can use the routing matrix of the [audio settings](#audio-settings).

 An item of the audio files layout in section (**S1**) is defined by an index, an audio file and a channel configuration.
 Each item corresponds to a channel of the audio files layout.
 So different audio files can be assigned to the different channels of the audio files layout using for each a specific channel layout.